All patients entering the surgery must wear appropriate face coverings. The surgery will NOT be able to provide face masks.

 Call 111 if you need to speak to someone.

 For the latest Covid-19 advice please visit www.nhs.uk.

 Our dedicated team are here to treat those minor ailments that occur as well as providing specialist management of long-term conditions and clinics covering a wide range of healthcare issues.
 Using our online services you are able to book and cancel appointments as well as order repeat prescriptions independently.

 Once registered, patients and healthcare professionals work together to ensure the most appropriate care is provided.
 This partnership philosophy extends even further and our active patient group exists to make sure that patient needs and the practice offering are always heading in the same direction.

 Access & Parking

 The entrance for disabled patients is at the front of the building via the electronic entrance.
-We also have a door bell if assistance is needed, please press and a member of staff will assist you.
-Please ask a member of staff who will be happy to assist you with opening of doors etc.
+We also have an intercom to ask for assistance if needed, please do not hesitate to ask.

-Due to limited parking in the surgery car park, patients are strongly advised to use other alternative means where possible, for example public transport, as the practice cannot guarantee parking spaces.
+Due to limited parking in the surgery car park, patients are strongly advised to use alternative transport means, as the practice cannot guarantee parking spaces.
 If you do park in the car park please take a temporary permit from reception, to avoid any fines.
 The car park is monitored 24/7 by an external company.